sbt/sbt-boilerplate/README.md

 ## Known issues

- * The maximum number of arguments, 22, is hard-coded.
- * Instances for 0 arguments have to be supplied manually.
+ * Instances for zero arguments have to be supplied manually.

 ## Projects using sbt-boilerplate